rahulyadav213/rahulyadav213/README.md

 <br/>

-### 🌟 "Science is not only a disciple of reason but, also, one of romance and passion." – Dr. APJ Abdul Kalam
+### 🌟 "The real power of AI lies in making life better for everyone, not just a few." –Dabbala Rajagopal Reddy (AI and Machine Learning Pioneer, Turing Award Winner)

 <div align="center">
  Thanks for visiting my profile! 🚀